Thursday, November 6, 2025

-Prostate Cancer: Can Metformin Reduce Your Risk?
+Prostate Cancer: Metformin does not Reduce Your Risk

 Researchers conducted a review of 26 studies to determine the possible effects of metformin and ethnicity on the risk of prostate cancer.